Game Systems

 Monster Treasure

-A number of armor pieces give a bonus to a particular stat.
-This bonus is always exactly 10 points, but multiple bonuses to the same stat don't work.
+A number of armor pieces give a bonus to a particular attribute.
+This bonus is always exactly 10 points, but multiple bonuses to the same attribute don't work.
 Even wearing both the Giant's Helm and Giant's Gloves, you'll only gain 10 points of strength.
 As such, it is useful to mix-and-match these bonuses to make the most of them.
-Note that these stat boosts can be used to exceed 99 in a given stat, though the stat will often be reset to 99 when it is increased.
-Simply re-equip the stat boosting armor to increase the number.
+Note that these attribute boosts can be used to exceed 99 in a given attribute, though the attribute will often be reset to 99 when it is increased.
+Simply re-equip the attribute boosting armor to increase the number.
 (The A shown as the 10's digit means 10, so "A9" is actually 109.)

 Inns and Sanctuaries